iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 ## Before You Buy

 This asset is **not a complete project**, but instead a framework, which you'd use to develop your back-end servers.
-Making multiplayer games is not a trivial task, so it's expected that you're familiar with writing C# code.
+Making multiplayer game is not a trivial task, so it's expected that you're familiar with writing C# code.

 **Framework Doesn't Do "Game Server Networking"**

-The reason for this is simple - there are too many solutions you might already be familiar with (**Unity's uNET**, Photon, Forge, Bolt, etc. ).

-:fire: This asset officialy supports **uNET** (because it's free and officialy supported by Unity developers), but you can make it work with anything else, that allows you to host game servers.
+Your game servers will need to run on **uNET **or something else.
+PM me or ask in forums for more info

 ## What Is The Master Server Framework